-- Do not use and store the programmer in dusty places. - Humidity accelerates sedimentation of debris and dust in ZIF socket. - After end the job cover the ZIF socket. - Do not expose the programmer to direct sunlight or position near a source of heat.
+- Do not use and store the programmer in dusty places. - Humidity accelerates sedimentation of debris and dust in ZIF socket. - After end the job cover the ZIF socket of the programmer with enclosed dust cover. - Do not expose the programmer to direct sunlight or position near a source of heat.